percebus/azure-secure-networking-for-devs/docs/tutorial/01/hub.md

 - `AzureBastionSubnet`
 - `AzureFirewallSubnet`

+> Quiz: _"How many IP addresses does Bastion need'?"_

 We'll also need a `default` subnet (for the lack of a better name) to host any other resource we want (NIC interfaces, VMs, etc).

 Now, you might be considering a setup like this